 Gifted and Talented Education

-SED 530 Educational Principles for Learners Who are Gifted
+SED 530 Identifying and Educating Learners who are Gifted

 This course introduces the participant to the education of gifted learners.
 Topics to be presented: conceptions of giftedness; myths and truths of gifted education; the necessity of gifted education; equitable identification of gifted learners from diverse populations; common cognitive and affective characteristics; highly gifted students; special populations of gifted learners; common social or emotional issues; necessary components of a gifted program; curriculum differentiation in the regular classroom; and acceleration vs. enrichment.
 Every fourth semester.